abdelshafei/CodeInterpreter/README.md

   > evaluate - evaluates the expressions in your code to individual literals.

-  TODO: run - runs through each each statement in your code and evaluates them.
+  TODO: run - runs through each statement in your code and evaluates them.

 OPTIONAL:- to clean the project run ```make clean``` all while in the same repo directory